-Results of a numerical simulation for case B are shown in figure 6.
+Results of a numerical simulation for case 1B are shown in Figure 6.
 Renumbering is applied only once after every prolongation to the next finer discretization level ($k_r = \infty$).
-The maximum CFL-number was set to $\gamma{\text{max}} = 1000$.
-Computations are done as in [11]: We allow 8 maximum levels of refinement.
-In the cases A and C 10 cycles of adaptations are performed, 13 levels are used in case B.
+The maximum CFL number was set to $\gamma{max} = 1000$.
+Computations are done as in [17]: We allow eight maximum levels of refinement.
+In the cases 1A and 1C 10 cycles of adaptations are performed, 13 levels are used in case 1B.

-Tables 5.1 - 5.1 show the average iteration count on the finest level for the different orderings.
-The average is taken over all timesteps used on the finest discretization level.
-The savings compared to the original QUADFLOW numbering QN are displayed in the last row.
+Tables II-IV show the average iteration count on the finest level for the different orderings.
+The average is taken over all time steps used on the finest discretization level.
+The savings compared to the original QUADFLOW numbering QN (cf. above in Section 5) are displayed in the last row.
 In all three cases the savings were not improved significantly when using smaller k_r values.